We Will Help You Determine If You Have A Malpractice Claim

 Health care professionals have a duty to provide a certain level of care to their patients.
 This duty is not restricted to surgeons or emergency room staff, but extends to all medical professionals, including your eye doctor, dentist and general practitioner.

 Unfortunately, there are instances where a doctor's carelessness or negligence can result in a patient's injury or death.
-At Fred M. Kennedy, P.C., our Augusta detached retina malpractice attorney has significant experience holding doctors and their staff accountable for your injuries.
+At Fred M. Kennedy, P.C., our experienced medical malpractice attorney has significant experience holding doctors and their staff accountable for your injuries.

 However, the pulling of the vitreous can cause a tear or tiny hole in the retina requiring immediate medical attention by a retina specialist.